kartiksinha0321/powerbi-incident-dashboard/README.md

 ### Customer Dataset

-The `Dim_Customer_Dataset.xlsx` file contains **5,000 customer records** and is used as the customer dimension in the Power BI data model.
+The `Dim_Customer_Dataset.csv` file contains **5,000 customer records** and is used as the customer dimension in the Power BI data model.

 The dataset includes: